 Pursuant to Rule 15c3-3 of the Securities Exchange Act of 1934 and other applicable regulations, Schwab maintains cash or qualified securities in segregated reserve accounts for the exclusive benefit of clients.
 Cash and investments segregated and on deposit for regulatory purposes include resale agreements, which are collateralized by U.S. Government and agency securities.
 Resale agreements are accounted for as collateralized financing transactions that are recorded at their contractual amounts plus accrued interest.
 Under these resale agreements, the Company obtains collateral with a market value equal to or in excess of the principal amount loaned and the interest accrued.
 Collateral is valued daily by the Company, with additional collateral obtained to ensure full collateralization.
-Cash and investments segregated also include certificates of deposit and U.S. Government securities are recorded at fair value and unrealized gains and losses are included in earnings.
+Cash and investments segregated also include certificates of deposit and U.S. Government securities.
+Certificates of deposit and U.S. Government securities are recorded at fair value and unrealized gains and losses are included in earnings.